How to write norm symbol in LaTeX like ||v||?

 Output :

-use four types big commands with \norm.
+use four different size commands with the built-in command

 \documentclass{article}